tomaszpach/Rick-and-Morty-API/README.md

 });
 ```

-Unlike the previous smoke test using `ReactDOM.render()`, this test only renders `<CharactersCards>` and doesn’t go deeper.
-For example, even if `<CharactersCards>` itself renders a `<Button>` that throws, this test will pass.
+Unlike the previous smoke test using `ReactDOM.render()`, this test only renders `<CharacterCard>` and doesn’t go deeper.
+For example, even if `<CharacterCard>` itself renders a `<Button>` that throws, this test will pass.
 Shallow rendering is great for isolated unit tests, but you may still want to create some full rendering tests to ensure the components integrate correctly.
 Enzyme supports [full rendering with `mount()`](http://airbnb.io/enzyme/docs/api/mount.html), and you can also use it for testing state changes and component lifecycle.

 You can read the [Enzyme documentation](http://airbnb.io/enzyme/) for more testing techniques.
 Enzyme documentation uses Chai and Sinon for assertions but you don’t have to use them because Jest provides built-in `expect()` and `jest.fn()` for spies.